Deejpotter/cnc-tools/components/shared/README.md

 ### Form Components

 - **Form**: A generic form component that generates forms from configuration objects.
+- **Input**: A reusable input component with validation and various input types.
 - **FileUpload**: A drag-and-drop file upload component with validation and customization options.

 ## Usage